NEO1842/Blender-Random-Dot-Pattern/Random Dot Pattern/Render.md

 ---English---

-This is a Blender scene for creating a fireworks simulation using a particle system.
+This is a Blender scene for creating a random dot pattern using geometry nodes.

 Rendering settings:

 Rendering engine: Eevee,

-Sampling: 64,
+Sampling rate: 64,

 Denoising: None.